JamesAndersonJr/PerfectErrorDocuments/README.txt

 This file is part of the "Perfect Error Documents v.1.x.x" online script.

-'Perfect Error Documents' online script is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+'Perfect Error Documents' online script is free software: you may redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.